JonasNapierski/leni-py/README.md

 # Leni-PY
 Leni-PY or just Leni is a home assistant backend.
 Based on Flask it is designed to quickly extend your own assistant with simple Python modules.

 Leni is a project where everyone can participate.
+More information found in the [developer wiki](https://jonasnapierski.github.io/leni-py/)

 ## Installing